Craig Stanton: Personal life

-Stanton was born on October 31, 1960 in Hollywood, California.
-While he was growing up, Stanton's mom owned a gift shop in Glendale, and his dad taught autoshop, math, and electronics at the high school level.
+Stanton was born on October 31, 1960, in Hollywood, California.
+While he was growing up, Stanton's mom owned a gift shop in Glendale, and his dad taught auto shop, math, and electronics at the high school level.
 Stanton took advantage of the California landscape and started surfing and skiing by the time he was 10 years old.

 Stanton has one brother, Mark, who is two years younger.
 Mark supported Stanton during his amateur racing career, and the two often went to the track together.
 Mark later went on to become a pyrotechnician and worked in special effects for movie studios.
 Stanton and Mark recently began working together on developing the new Evosport Engineering race car.

 Stanton is an Eagle Scout, and has dyslexia.
 In high school, Stanton raced bicycles, and still competes in one 24-hour mountain bike race each year (usually either the 24 Hours of Moab or 24 Hours of Temecula).